The Palamidi Fortress in Nafplio – Tips, photos & info

 *Some links are affiliate links.
-It means that if you buy something, I might earn a small commission at no additional cost to you.
+This means that if you make a purchase, I may earn a small commission at no additional cost to you.

 The Palamidi Fortress in Nafplio, Greece